 Other services include meeting rooms on the second and third levels, a music listening room, two photocopiers (10 cents per page), and fax service (1.00 to fax within the U.S.).
 The librarians and library staff are available to help with research.
 Librarians give instruction in research methods to classes and to individuals.

-The Academic Learning Center provides the Judson University community with comprehensive academic assistance that supports the educational mission of the university.
+The Student Success Center provides the Judson University community with comprehensive academic assistance that supports the educational mission of the university.

 - To build the confidence of college students who need academic encouragement.

 - To provide students with academic support during their years at Judson University.